ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

     - Image Name
     - Image username (This field is optional, as Linux has key-based authentication, so even if any value is entered, it would be ignored)
     - Image password (This field is optional as Linux has key-based authentication so even if any value is entered, it would be ignored)
-- SSH Keys: Enter either the name of the ssh key or the content of the public key to be present on the newly created VSI
+- SSH Keys: Enter either the name of the ssh key or the content of the public key to be present on the newly created virtual server instance
 - Click Modify
 - Finally, run replication

-The target VSI boot volume cannot be greater than 250 GB, so if the source machine’s boot volume is greater than 250 GB, use the right-sizing option of RMM.
+The target virtual server instance boot volume cannot be greater than 250 GB, so if the source machine’s boot volume is greater than 250 GB, use the right-sizing option of RMM.

 If the **No Transfer** option is selected in **Sync Option**, it does an auto provision of the target but actual data and applications are not migrated.

-Ensure that your VPC, subnet, and other necessary cloud components are setup before adding cloud user in RMM.
+Ensure that your VPC, subnet, and other necessary cloud components are set up before adding cloud user in RMM.

 There are a few things that need to be done on the source and target server for the migration to work.
 The RackWare RMM server needs to SSH into the servers; thus, the RMM public SSH keys need to be copied onto both the source and target servers.
 In addition, if the source server has both public and private interfaces, host routes need to be added to ensure the communication between the source and target servers occurs over the transit gateway path.
 Complete the following steps to prepare your relevant servers.